bucknerns/metricsandstuff/README.rst

 ============================

 This is assuming that you are creating a general1-8 server on RAX Public Cloud running Ubuntu 14.04 (Trusty Tahr).
+Please note that when creating the config file, it is loaded from the sys.prefix location (which will differ from ~ when running inside of a virtual environment).

 MySQL
 -----